yujunz/gitlab.com-runbooks/troubleshooting/large-sidekiq-queue.md

 At the moment of writing, we do not handle killing of running jobs.

-Long running elastic jobs can be stopped by recreating the ES index (using a rake task, see [ES integration docs](https://docs.gitlab.com/ee/integration/elasticsearch.html)).
+You can do it by killing the sidekiq worker.
+Elastic jobs, can be stopped by recreating the ES index (using a rake task, see [ES integration docs](https://docs.gitlab.com/ee/integration/elasticsearch.html)).

 ## References